exasol/pyexasol/doc/user_guide/exploring_features/best_practices.rst

 For large data sets, you should always consider :ref:`variants` (``export_*`` and ``import_*`` functions).
 They scale relatively well and prevent creation and destruction of intermediate Python objects.

+Note: The data source for import_from_file be either a file-path, or a binary stream , i.e. a file opened in binary mode.

 .. code-block:: python

     pd = C.export_to_pandas('SELECT * FROM table')